DHS-Components/dhs-suite-easy-deploy/README.md

 - ./gss_install_pkg/config/ingest/gss-consumer.xml

-Please refer to documentation of each software regarding how to configure the files above and only for GSS softwares refere also to the Installation Manual for COTS.
+Please refer to documentation of each software regarding how to configure the files above and only for GSS softwares please refer also to [COPE-SERCO-TN-23-1461] - GSS COTS installation v1.1.

 ## Copyright